BahadorGh/solidity-cheatsheet/README.md

 # solidity-cheatsheet
-Uptodate solidity cheat sheet and best practices.
+Up to date solidity cheat sheet and best practices.
 Write smart contracts for Ethereum and all EVM compatible blockchains.